doublesecretagency/craft-notifier/docs/messages/variables.md

 | `asset`      | Asset Events | The updated Asset which triggered the notification.
 -->

-## Where can I use automatic variables?
+## Where can I use special variables?

 ### Email Subject